ember-learn/cli-guides/guides/advanced-use/blueprints.md

 ### normalizeEntityName

 Use the `normalizeEntityName` hook to add custom normalization and validation of the provided entity name.
 The default hook does not make any changes to the entity name.
-It verifies an entity name is present and that it doesn’t have a trailing slash.
+It verifies an entity name is present and that it doesn't have a trailing slash.

 This hook receives the entity name as its first argument.
 The string returned by this hook is the new entity name.